 Primers for courts

 Each primer presents an easily understood and accurate position on the scientific topic in question, as well as considering the limitations of the science, challenges associated with its application and an explanation of how the scientific area is used within the judicial system.
-The primers are created under the direction of a Steering Group chaired by Lady Justice Anne Rafferty and distributed to courts in conjunction with the Judicial College, the Judicial Institute, and the Judicial Studies Board for Northern Ireland.
+The primers are created under the direction of a Steering Group chaired by Dame Anne Rafferty and distributed to courts in conjunction with the Judicial College, the Judicial Institute, and the Judicial Studies Board for Northern Ireland.

 Neuroscience and law

 In 2011 the Royal Society developed a project, Brain Waves, consisting of four modules, aimed at investigating developments in neuroscience and their implications for society and public policy.
 As the final part of the Brain Waves project, the Society published a short volume of essays under the title, Neuroscience and the Law.
 The volume made a number of recommendations for bridging the gap between legal professionals and neuroscientists to better communicate relevant findings, for training and education, and for building applied research capacity.